mengelhard/dnmc/README.md

-# dnmc
+# untangled_tte
-Repo for Disentangled Neural Mixture Cure Models
+Learning untangled representations for conditional time to event